 Zuora allows you to email invoices and send a variety of customer notifications from within the Zuora application to your end customers.
-Some emails do not reach its intended recipients potentially due to spam and junk filters, which can greatly impact your company's ability to collect payment.
+Some emails do not reach their intended recipients potentially due to spam and junk filters, which can greatly impact your company's ability to collect payment.
 Customers who do not receive their invoices may not pay their invoices on time, and customers who do not receive notifications regarding their expiring credit cannot provide updated card information.

-Publish your SPF record in DNS records of type TXT under your domain name (
+- Publish your SPF record in DNS records of type TXT under your domain name (

 yourcompanyname.com).
 The terminology used herein is from a DNS context.

-The SPF example to authorize Zuora's email server host:
+- The SPF example to authorize Zuora's email server host:

 v=spf1 mx a:zgateway.zuora.com -all